The Help

 Story & Plot Summary: The Help

-Quick Plot Summary: Released in 2011, The Help is a Drama film directed by Tate Taylor.
+Quick Plot Summary: Released in 2011, The Help is a Drama film directed by Tate Taylor, written by Tate Taylor.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Emma Stone.
+It provides a scannable look at the movie's central conflict involving Emma Stone as Skeeter Phelan.

 Story Breakdown